 The AES describes a 'block cipher' and is a symmetric-key algorithm (i.e. the same key is used for both encryption and decryption); key size may be 128, 192 or 256 bits.
-IIROC proposes using 128-bit keys to minimize impact to system performance while maintaining a sufficient level of information security.
+Using 128-bit keys would minimize impact to system performance while maintaining a sufficient level of information security.

 2.1.1 Mode of Operation – AES-CTR

 A mode of operation is an algorithm used in conjunction with a block cipher to enhance information security.
-There exists a wide range of modes that encompass varying guarantees of security and efficiency; IIROC proposes using the Counter (CTR) mode since it offers a number of efficiency advantages over other modes without weakening security (e.g. it is highly parallelizable, and securely transforms of a block cipher into a stream cipher (thereby removing the need for block padding).
+There exists a wide range of modes that encompass varying guarantees of security and efficiency; the Counter (CTR) mode offers a number of efficiency advantages over other modes without weakening security (e.g. it is highly parallelizable, and securely transforms of a block cipher into a stream cipher (thereby removing the need for block padding)).